The 1976 Constitution of Trinidad and Tobago (as amended through 2000) recognises fundamental human rights and freedoms, including

 |Competence of Inter-American Court on Human Rights||N/A|

-* Trinidad and Tobago denounced (i.e. withdrew from) the 1969 Inter-American Convention on Human Rights in 1998.
-Its withdrawal became effective in 1999 but did not apply to cases that resulted from facts prior to this date.
+* Trinidad and Tobago withdrew from the Inter-American Convention on Human Rights in 1999 (but the withdrawal does not apply to cases that resulted from facts prior to this date).

 Police Use of Force